What’s the difference between a dietitian and a nutritionist?

 What methods of payment do you accept?

 I accept cash, check or credit card.
-Payment is due at time of service.
+HSA or flex spending cards may also be used.
+Payment is due at the time of service.
 Cancellation of an appointment is expected prior to 24 hours or you will be charged for 100% of the visit.
 Your visit will be rebooked and you will not be charged twice.